- Academic Affairs

 - A current delinquency of 90 days or more; this includes unpaid collection accounts and charge-offs.

 - Defaulted loan that has been claim paid.

 - Chapter 7, 11, and 12 Bankruptcy (Chapter 13 OK) in the past five years.

 - Discharge in the past five years.

 - Tax lien (county, state, or federal) in the past five years.

 - Wage garnishment in the past five years.

 - Voluntary surrender in the past five years.

-Students denied a GradPlus Loan will receive a letter from the Department of Education informing them of the denial, UMB will also be notified electronically.
-Denied students have two options to still get the GradPlus Loan:
+Students denied a GradPLUS Loan will receive a letter from the Department of Education informing them of the denial, and UMB will be notified electronically.
+Denied students have two options to still get the GradPLUS Loan:

 - Review their credit report (which can be done for free on www.annualcreditreport.com) for possible errors and correct any others before appealing directly with the Department of Education.